 specific days of the week.
 Wednesday had the greatest number of

 sightings, and these were usually reported between the hours of 8 to

-    geographical locations of the reported sightings during these flaps,
+By carefully studying the geographical locations of the reported sightings during these flaps,

 we came upon another puzzling factor.
 The reports seemed to cluster